 The one leg stand test is when a person puts their hands by their side, tilts their head back, and is asked to stand and raise one foot up with their toes facing up and their heel down.
 They must hold their foot approximately six inches from the ground and hold it out for up to 30 seconds.

 Refusing West Palm Beach field sobriety tests applies to anyone being stopped or suspected of a DUI.
-Field sobriety tests are voluntary, they are not compulsory, a person would not lose their driver’s license for failing to perform a field sobriety tests where they would if they fail to give a chemical breath, blood, or urine test.
+Field sobriety tests are voluntary, they are not compulsory, a person would not lose their driver’s license for failing to perform a field sobriety tests but they would if they fail to give a chemical breath, blood, or urine test.
 In a chemical test, there is blood, breath, or urine, so a person is allowed to decline that, if a person declines to give a field sobriety test, it shifts the burden to the officer to give the individual signals referred to as Taylor warnings.

 An 18-year-old will perform it in a different way than a 50-year old that is in good shape and a 70-year-old who is not in good shape; they are all given the same tests to perform.
-A lawyer can advise people not to do them, they have a right not to do them, most of the cases that we are most successful with are when people say the least and do the least because it denies law enforcement any evidence of any impairment and the last thing a person wants to do is give them evidence that they can use against them.
+A Lawyer can advise people not to do them, they have a right not to do them, most of the cases that we are most successful with are when people say the least and do the least because it denies law enforcement any evidence of any impairment and the last thing a person wants to do is give them evidence that they can use against them.